 Collaborating with Your Healthcare Colleagues

-Healthcare is not a profession that occurs in a vacuum.
-Just as it takes a village to raise a child, it takes a group of professionals to make a patient well.
 With all of the different technicians and therapists, it may be difficult to know how to handle all of the people vying for your patient’s attention.
 Collaboration in healthcare is the best way to ensure that your patient receives the best possible care.

 It may be difficult at times to work with all of the people available.
 You have transport, physical therapy, doctors, nurse practitioners, social workers, imaging techs, phlebotomists and many other professionals that come into contact with your patient.
 It is important to know what they do with your patient, what their opinions are, and then to communicate this information to the other health professionals that come into contact with your patient.
 Nurses are like the hub of a wheel with all of the other health professionals branching out from it.
 Professionals such as doctors, allied health professionals and co-workers are the most common healthcare workers a nurse has to collaborate with.

-Of all the professionals nurses need to collaborate with, doctors are not only the most common, but they can also be the most difficult.
+Of all the professionals nurses need to collaborate with, doctors are not only the most common, but can also be the most difficult.
 Many nurses are intimidated by doctors, especially when they are new.
 Many doctors are abusive toward nurses, and the reasons vary from doctor to doctor.
 Some don’t want to be bothered.
 Some feel nurses are less than important in the scheme of healthcare delivery.
 Some just have attitudes that keep them from relating civilly with anyone.

 The trick to collaborating with allied health professionals is to keep organised.
 Make sure you know each patient and understand what the therapist is asking of you.
 If it isn’t a good time, you need to be assertive enough to tell them that they can come back.
-Be sure to tell them when a good time would be, so you can build good communication between departments.
+Be sure to tell them when a good time would be so you can build good communication between departments.
 You may also want to know what each technician does, what they typically need and how your patient fits into their care plan.

 Colleagues are the people you work with on a daily basis.
 They include your fellow nurses, unit secretaries and nursing assistants.
 Collaborating with your CNAs can severely impact how your shift goes.
 If you treat them poorly or with contempt, they are likely to resent you.
 The best way to collaborate with your CNAs is to have a meeting with them at the start of the shift.
 Ask them what their plan of attack is.
 Tell them what your plan is and what can be expected from the shift ahead.
-Treating them like a member of the team, instead of a necessary evil is the best way to collaborate with these important colleagues.
+Treating them like a member of the team instead of a necessary evil is the best way to collaborate with these important colleagues.

 Your fellow nurses can also prove to be a challenge for collaboration.
-Some nurses don’t want to help others, and some are naturally inclined to jump right in.
+Some nurses don’t want to help, while others are naturally inclined to jump right in.
 Dealing with co-workers requires tact because you will see them much more often than your other colleagues.
 Never confront a co-worker in the middle of the hall.
 Ask for help if you need it.
 They may not know you are struggling.
 Always help other nurses when you are done with your work.
 These are the best ways to make the unit feel like a team.
 It is often hard to get to that point, but once you do, the collaboration will be a great way to reduce stress on your unit.